SalomePlatform/hexablock/doc/intro_association.rst

 - Choose the way of associating among the 4 possibilities described above.
 - Specify the point on the geometry, the process depends on the previous choice:
     - case of an existing vertex: selection and highlight on the vertices of the geometry solely
-	- case of a point taken on an edge of the geometry: selection and highlight of the edges and of a point on the edge in the process of being selectioned.
+    - case of a point taken on an edge of the geometry: selection and highlight of the edges and of a point on the edge in the process of being selected.
-	- case of a point taken on an face of the geometry: selection and highlight of the faces and of a point on the face in the process of being selectioned.
+    - case of a point taken on an face of the geometry: selection and highlight of the faces and of a point on the face in the process of being selected.
     - case of a new point: ask the coordinates and visualize this new point.

 .. _assoedges:

 Associate the edges
 -------------------

-This step is optionnal.
+This step is optional.
 An association of every edge is determined automatically before generating the mesh.
 This automatic process applies four different algorithms in the following order: